rajarshd/ChainsofReasoning/README.md

 Set gpu_id=-1 in run_scripts/config.sh to disable GPU training.

 ### Changelog
-Mar 29 2017: added test scripts on request.
+Mar 29 2017: added test scripts.
+Apr 13 2017: Investigating a possible data mismatch issue.

 ### Contact:
 Feel free to email me with any questions you have at rajarshi@cs.umass.edu